-The DFE will not normally re-investigate the substance of a complaint or overturn any decisions made by <Insert Name of School>.
+The DFE will not normally re-investigate the substance of a complaint or overturn any decisions made by Featherstone Wood Primary School.
 They will consider whether the School has adhered to education legislation and any statutory policies relevant to the complaint.
 The DFE will not substitute its decision for that of the Stage 2 Complaints Panel simply because the complainant disagrees with it.